mokka/docs/02_concepts/02_data_types.md

 Each datatype is either signed or unsigned and has an explicit size.
 Signed integers reserve the first bit to indicate whether the number is positive or negative; unsigned integers do not reserve this bit, and can not be negative.

 > **Integer Overflow**<br/>A fixed number of bits are used to store each integer.
 Suppose we have a variable of type `i8`, which can hold any integer between -128 and 127.
-If we then try to assign a value outside of this range to this variable, an integer overflow will occur.<br/><br/>If you try to compile a program where an integer overflow could occur, the compiler will tell you your error and will refuse to compile the program.
+If we then try to assign a value outside of this range to this variable, an integer overflow will occur.

 ### Chars
 A character (`char`) is any Unicode character.
 The following code shows how to use this datatype: